zneb97/DSA-17/sorting/day00/README.md

 Can you solve this in `O(N log N)` time?
 Think about "flattening" the array by selecting the max element from each column, and using the 1-D method.

-If you're having trouble understanding the `N log N` solution, you can read through the [MIT lecture notes](https://drive.google.com/open?id=0B6e9zByuhpVPeHFNRU9DRkNVclU). on this problem.
-If you prefer watching lecture to reading notes, [here's the accompanying lecture](https://youtu.be/HtSuA80QTyo?t=15m26s).
+If you're having trouble understanding the `N log N` solution, you can read through the [MIT lecture notes](https://drive.google.com/open?id=0B6e9zByuhpVPeHFNRU9DRkNVclU) on this problem.
+If you prefer watching a lecture to reading notes, [here's the accompanying lecture](https://youtu.be/HtSuA80QTyo?t=15m26s).

 ##### Can we do better?

 Think about how you would improve the `N log N` algorithm.
-Is it possible to do this problem in linear (`O(N)`) time?
+Is it possible to do this problem in `O(N)` time?

 **Implement `int[] findTwoDPeak(int[][] nums)`, where `answer[0]` is the row index and `answer[1]` is the column index of any peak.
 In other words, the peak is `nums[answer[0]][answer[1]]`.**